 Some JVMs include built-in support for JMX password authentication.

-For example, with Oracle Java Development Kit (JDK) 6 or later, authentication is enabled by default, and it is possible to specify a properties file that contains usernames and passwords.
+For example, with the Oracle Java Development Kit (JDK), authentication is enabled by default, and it is possible to specify a properties file that contains usernames and passwords.
 The properties file syntax is the same as for other Java properties files.